somesh101/JupyterTemplates/README.md

 ### Save a Template

 1. Open a notebook you want to save as a template.
-2. Execute the command `Save Template` from the command palette.
+2. Execute the command `Create Jupyter Template` from the command palette.
 3. The notebook will be saved as one of the available templates in the extension's folder.

 ### Load a Template

 1. Open the command palette.
 2. Execute one of the following commands:
-   - `Load Template 1`
-   - `Load Template 2`
-   - `Load Template 3`
+   - `Load Jupyter Template`
+    - `Pick the template from list`
 3. The selected template will be loaded into the current workspace.

 ## Upcoming Features

-- **Save Templates to Extension Folder**: Implement a function to save templates in the extension's directory instead of user-specific folders.
-- **Enhanced Template Saving**: Develop a function to save templates from the existing document.
-- **JSON Format Update**: Update the JSON format used for saving templates to improve efficiency and flexibility.
+- **Got Any good Idea Let me Know**:

 ## Development